The ctx vector rasterizer is an active edge table scanline rasterizer, with per-scanline choice between related rasterization strategies.

 ctx is designed from the beginning to act as a software GPU for modern microcontrollers, some of which are more powerful than the PCs in the mid 90s.
 Ctx xan be tuned for microcontrollers down to ~7kb of RAM + 42kb of code + 12kb of fontdata, combined with immediate mode UI that can be re-run, it is sufficient to have a framebuffer covering one or a few scanlines.
 More RAM permits more flexible arrangement of more components like the parser for the text version of the CTX protocol.
 The resource constrained programming suitable for a microcontroller is also suitable for rendering cores as represented by threads, in this scenario all the rendering threads render from a shared read-only drawlist, while sharing textures.

 font data size: 18027 bytes (A sans font subsetted to only ASCII, latin1 ~= 33kb ) RGBA8 rasterizer: 43597 bytes (compiled with -Os, can triple in size with -O3) ctx parser: 24608 bytes (not needed for direct use from C, but also on embedded this can be useful for ease of integration with other languages or directly using ctx+mictrocontroller+display as a serial display.)

-The RAM requirements are small and by tuning the engine to have only a couple of save/restore states, and paths with fewer than 256 edges, the total RAM footprint of the rasterizer can be as low as ~5kb on 32bit platforms, the parser for the ctx protocol needs an additional 1kb.
-Where framebuffer is too large to fit in RAM, the allocation needed for scanline(s) must be wheighed against RAM needed for renderstream.
+The RAM requirements are small and by tuning the engine to have only a couple of save/restore states, and paths with fewer than 256 edges, the total RAM footprint of the rasterizer can be as low as ~5kb on 32bit platforms when a display with retained framebuffer is used, the parser for the ctx protocol needs an additional 1kb.
+Where framebuffer is too large to fit in RAM, the allocation needed for scanline(s) must be weighed against RAM needed for renderstream.
 Commands take a multiple of 9bytes, there is code/provisions for runtime compacting of the renderstream in prior git revisions.